 Hallucinations, seizures, heart failure, delirium tremens, and other conditions are very real proposition when detoxing.
 And doing it from home increases the risk of these conditions massively, and they can even be fatal.

 Another issue is that some patients might find it hard to stick to the programme.
 So relapsing is also a possible outcome as they don’t have the proper support at home.
 The withdrawal symptoms might be too much, and they cause a relapse.

 Additionally, other mental problems can occur, such as depression or anxiety.
-With inpatient alcohol treatment, you'll get the detox done under a watchful eye of medical experts.
+With inpatient alcohol treatment, you’ll get the detox done under the watchful eye of medical experts.